A wrap up of 10 years of my solo travels in Australia

 I love Darwin.
 This is a place I felt at home straight away after my arrival.
 I love the relaxed atmosphere, the wide open view over the harbour, I love Darwin’s isolated beaches and phenomenal sunsets.
 On my first visit I remember walking into a Church on a Sunday morning and sitting with locals made me feel part of the community.

 It’s a city with an evolving story.
 I have been there 4 times on my travels in Australia.
 While at the begninnig my feelings were neutral, my excitement started to grow over the years as I have seen Adelaide showing its distinctly twofold character.
 A quite place to live in but at the same time a dynamic character with lots of events and interesting things to do.
 I love biking and Adelaide with its parklands is a great place for cycling to the beach.
+No wonder Adelaide entered the Top 10 cities of the world to visit in 2014.

 Places of Australia I have been back again